-Keewaydin Trail is a 3.4 mile moderately trafficked out and back trail located near Wallingford, VT that features a waterfall and is rated as difficult.
+Keewaydin Trail is a 3.4 mile moderately trafficked out and back trail located near Wallingford, Vermont that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash